DataDog/integrations-core/weblogic/README.md

 ### Events

-The weblogic integration does not include any events.
+The WebLogic integration does not include any events.

 ### Service Checks